One moment...

 Researchers are learning more every day about the steps we can take to protect our health and extend our lives.
 New studies are revealing how changes in diet and lifestyle can help reduce the risk of many health problems such as cancer and heart disease.

-• Environmentally related disease– such as foodborne or waterborne illnesses
+• Environmentally related diseases, such as foodborne or waterborne illnesses

 Working Conditions

-Environmental health advocates typically work a standard 37-40 hour week, although overtime and weekend work may be required, particularly if a “new” public health threat emerges.
+Environmental health advocates typically work a standard 37 to 40 hour week, although overtime and weekend work may be required, particularly if a public health threat emerges.
+The work can be fast-paced, with tight deadlines and multiple pressures.
+Environmental health advocates work for local, state and federal government agencies; consulting firms; and nonprofit organizations.

 Much of the work is done in an office environment, analyzing data and developing response strategies.
-Environmental health advocates may travel within the U.S. and internationally to attend meetings or make presentations.
+Environmental health advocates may travel within the United States and internationally to attend meetings or make presentations.

 Academic Requirements

-Most environmental health advocates earn a four-year college degree with either a scientific or communications major.
-Some states offer certification for environmental health advocates who have a specified amount of work experience and pass an examination.
-Many also have a master’s degree in environmental health science.
-Search for schools that provide training for this career.
+Environmental Health Advocate like food safety specialists typically earn a four-year college degree with a scientific major.
+Some states offer certification for environmental health practitioners who have a specified amount of work experience and pass an examination.

-Because environmental health advocates must work with many different types of people and report their findings, good written and communication skills are essential.
+Because Environmental Health Advocate must work with many different types of people and report their findings, good written and communication skills are essential.
 It also helps to have acute senses and be highly observant.
-The work can be fast-paced, with tight deadlines and multiple pressures.
+Commissioned Corps Officer Student Extern Training Program.

 Preparation Timeline